 The Lateral Program is for attorneys who have graduated from an American Bar Association accredited law school and have more than one year of professional legal experience.
-Appointments generally range from GS-12 to GS-14, depending upon experience.
-Attorneys with one year of general legal or tax experience qualify for the GS-12.
-Generally, attorneys with two or three years of tax experience qualify for grades 13 or 14, respectively.
-The Office hires attorneys each year under this program by advertising specific positions to be filled.
+Appointments generally range from GS 12 to GS 14, depending upon experience.
+Attorneys with one year of general legal or tax experience qualify for the GS 12 level.
+Typically, attorneys with two or three years of tax experience qualify for grades 13 or 14, respectively.
+The Office hires attorneys each year under this program by advertising specific positions to be filled on www.usajobs.gov.
+Applicants should apply for these positions by following the instructions in the vacancy announcement.

-Jerry Reinsdorf

-Jerry Reinsdorf, the primary owner of the Chicago White Sox and the Chicago Bulls, got his start at the Office of Chief Counsel after receiving his Law degree from Northwestern University.
+Jerry Reinsdorf Jerry Reinsdorf, the primary owner of the Chicago White Sox and the Chicago Bulls, got his start at the Office of Chief Counsel after receiving his Law degree from Northwestern University.
 After a few years, he left Counsel to become a tax lawyer in private practice.
 While looking for good investments for his tax clients, he became interested in the real estate market.
 In 1971, with a group of investors, he created one of the earliest public real estate limited partnerships.
 He went on to start a real estate syndication company, Balcor, which he and his partners sold to American Express in 1987.
 He and his group purchased the Chicago White Sox and Comiskey Park in 1981, and a controlling interest in the Chicago Bulls in 1985.
-During his tenure as Chairman of the Chicago Bulls, the team has won six World Championships in 1991, 1992, 1993, 1996, 1997 and 1998.
+During his tenure, the Chicago Bulls won six World Championships in 1991, 1992, 1993, 1996, 1997, and 1998, and the Chicago White Sox won the World Series in 2005.

-Sheldon S. Cohen

-Sheldon Cohen started at Chief Counsel after he graduated with highest honors from George Washington Law School.
+Sheldon S. Cohen Sheldon Cohen started at Chief Counsel after he graduated with highest honors from George Washington Law School.
 One of the world's leading tax lawyers, he has held many important positions in his career, including Chief Counsel and Commissioner of the IRS.
-When President Lyndon Johnson appointed him Commissioner, he was the youngest person ever appointed to that position.

-He has been affiliated with several law firms, most recently as senior counsel with Morgan, Lewis & Bockius.
+He was appointed Commissioner by President Lyndon Johnson, and he is the youngest person ever to serve in that position.
+Currently, he is a director at Farr, Miller & Washington LLC, an investment firm.
+He has also been affiliated with several law firms, including recently as senior counsel and Chair of the Tax Group at Morgan, Lewis & Bockius LLP.
 He has also assisted the United Nations in creating tax systems for developing countries.
-He was adjunct professor at George Washington Law School and a member of the University's Board of Trustees for more than 20 years.
+He is an adjunct professor at George Washington Law School and was a member of the University's Board of Trustees for more than 20 years and chaired the Board of Trustees from 2000-2002.